NAIST-SE/CodeHash/README.md

  - Git repository path
  - A lit of blobs with file names
  - An output file path
  - Type of computed hash: either codehash or minhash.
+   - You should try codehash first, since minhash mode takes significantly longer time compared with codehash.

 Example:
 >        path/to/first/.git,filelist1.txt,output-codehash.txt,codehash